 Central African Republic Travel Warning

 The Department of State warns U.S. citizens against all travel to the Central African Republic (CAR) and recommends that those who remain in CAR depart immediately by taking advantage of existing commercial flights.
+The Government of Chad closed its border with CAR May 12, 2014.
+Only citizens of Chad returning home will be able to cross the Chad-CAR border.
 U.S. citizens who have decided to stay in CAR despite this warning should review their personal security situation and seriously consider departing.
-This replaces the Travel Warning of May 10, 2013, to reflect the continued lack of security, and risk of remaining in CAR.
+This replaces the Travel Warning of November 14, 2013, to reflect the risk of remaining in CAR and continued lack of security.

 U.S. Embassy Bangui suspended operations in December 2012, and therefore cannot provide protection or routine consular services to U.S. citizens in CAR.
 The Government of the Republic of France, acting through its Embassy in Bangui, serves as Protecting Power for U.S. interests in CAR.
 The range of consular services the French Republic provides to U.S. citizens is extremely limited, and those services may require significantly more processing time than at U.S. embassies or consulates outside of CAR.
 U.S. citizens in CAR who seek consular services should contact the Embassy of the Republic of France in Bangui by calling 236 21 61 30 00.